-The 2010 and 4th full length album Everything Remains (As it Never Was) from the Swiss Pagan Metal band Eluveitie clearly is an improvement over the already pretty good former production Slania.
-And yep, I know, there was Evocation I in between.
-But hey, time will tell if I will review that one as well.
-In time.
+The 2010 studio album Everything Remains (As it Never Was) from the Swiss Pagan Metal band Eluveitie clearly proved to be an improvement over the already pretty good former production Slania.
+And yes, I know, there was Evocation I in between.
+But this one doesn’t really count, it’s an unplugged piece far away from metal.

-This new record is much more melodious, but still fosters enough aggressive Melodeath underlaying its core to convince.
+Now, this new record is much more melodious but still fosters enough aggressive Melodic Death Metal at its core to convince.
 And they deliver their tune in an improved, but still decidedly own household style and brand.
-On this record we can actually hear the hurdy-gurdy (hello and welcome, Anna), fiddles and the flutes.
-And – to my relief – not too many annoying bagpipes screech away in the background this time.
+This time, we can actually hear Anna Murphy‘s hurdy-gurdy, fiddles, and flutes.
+And – to my relief – they kinda got rid of the screeching bagpipes that got to me on other records.

-The few tracks more reminiscent of former (and future) creations of Eluveitie are refreshingly pure, crunchy Melodic Death Metal infused Pagan Metal.
+The few tracks more reminiscent of former (and future) creations of Eluveitie are refreshingly pure, crunchy Melodic Death Metal-infused Pagan Metal.
 Delivered aggressively, with teeth-gnashing growls to warm our cold metal hearts.
 And I love the switch from harsh vocals to a clear vocal chorus in some of the tracks.
-Really nicely executed.

-Credit is to be given to Chrigel Glanzmann to let this change happen, creating a much more fluid type of tune.
-He still gets off nicely with a load of harsh vocals that are quite aptly delivered.
-And of course the improved involvement of Anna Murphy in this whole production has certainly helped.
+Chrigel Glanzmann deserves a lot of credit to let this change happen, creating a much more fluid type of tune.
+He still gets off nicely with a load of aptly delivered harsh vocals, make no mistake.
+And finally, Anna Murphy‘s action range is way more front-center which is a distinct improvement.

-Quoth the Raven is not bad neither, made palatable by the inclusion of some clear vocals from Anna with some haunting lyrics that just tightly fit.
+Quoth the Raven has its merits, made palatable by the inclusion of some clear vocals from Murphy with some haunting lyrics that just tightly fit.
 This track got quite some acclaim across the fan base.
-Yet, I daresay that it took me some time to really appreciate it.
+Yet, I daresay that it never quite clicked with this crew here.